FREE SHIPPING - NO TAX

 Setting up your tent on the platform generally follows the same process as when putting it up directly on the ground.
 However, you will want to strategically decide how you will secure the guy lines and the floor of the tent directly to the platform itself.

-Once you place your tent on the platform, your next step will be to securely fasten the floor to the deck at each of the corners – making sure that the floor is tights and free of wrinkles.
-Instead of using ground pegs, you will want to use a bolt or screw to anchor each corner of the tent.
+Once you place your tent on the platform, your next step will be to securely fasten the floor to the deck at each of the corners – making sure that the floor is tight and free of wrinkles.
+Instead of using tent ground stakes, you will want to use a bolt or screw to anchor each corner of the tent.
 To ensure that each corner does not slip over the screw or bolt, we would recommend using a washer to hold down the D-ring of each corner of the groundsheet.
-Another option is to consider a heavy-duty screw hook.
+Another option is to consider a heavy-duty screw hook

 suggested deck pole location for guy lines